matthew-hennefarth/CPET/README.md

 you will have to compile from source (see below).

 ### Compile from source
-Download source code from latest [release](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/Full-CPET-Source.tar).
-Or, for latest (possible unstable), clone this repository and the submodules using
+Download or clone this repository using

     git clone https://github.com/matthew-hennefarth/CPET.git